arbor-sim/arbor/doc/cpp_recipe.rst

 Recipes
 ===============

 An Arbor recipe is a description of a model.
-It  provides interface that the model building phase queries for information on cells, such as:
+The recipe is queried during the model building phase to provide cell information, such as:

   * the number of cells in the model;
   * the type of a cell;